-Whilst the tradition for giving gifts on Mother’s Day was well established in other parts of the world, it didn’t begin in Australia until 1924 when Janet Heyden, a resident of Leichhardt Sydney, started a campaign to collect gifts for lonely aged mothers; or so the story goes.
+Whilst the tradition for giving gifts on Mother’s Day was well established in other parts of the world, it didn’t begin in Australia until 1924 when Mrs Janet Heyden, a resident of Leichhardt Sydney, started a campaign to collect gifts for lonely mothers.

 The following is an excerpt from the Sydney Morning Herald newspaper on Mother’s Day, Sunday 9 May 1954 sharing Mrs Heyden’s story.

 A little old lady living in Petersham looks on Mother’s Day with something approaching possessiveness.

 She visited the ‘Sun Herald’ to ask, “Do you know who started the idea of gifts for Mother’s Day?”
 She answered her own question: “Little me” she said stabbing her chest with a forefinger.
 ‘Little Me’ is Mrs. J. Heyden.
 She could be anything from 70 to 75.
 In fact she is 86 and very proud that few people realise it.